Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Problem Statement: Minimization of Nonlinear Errors

 where $\max(\cdot)$ denotes the pointwise maximum function of the inputs.
 The equations for $\boldsymbol{\tilde{\epsilon}}_r,\boldsymbol{\tilde{\epsilon}}_v$ are both convex and a function of state and control, so the pointwise maximum of these convex functions is also a convex function \cite{Boyd-convex}.
 As a result, it can be applied as a convex optimization problem to solve a control problem that minimizes this measure of nonlinearity.
 Typically, the objective function for covariance steering is in some form that minimizes the distributional properties of fuel costs \cite{Oguri-Chance-Paper, Naoya-Sequential-Cov-Steering, Jerry-CovSteering, Benedikter-CovSteering}.
 In the minimum nonlinearity approach, the only modifications are to the objective function, and the rest of the convex linear covariance steering framework remains consistent with prior work.

 A tuning parameter $\lambda \in [0,1]$ is introduced to resolve the unit inconsistency when attempting to minimize both $\boldsymbol{\tilde{\epsilon}}_r$ and $\boldsymbol{\tilde{\epsilon}}_v$.
 A higher $\lambda$ emphasizes minimizing nonlinear effects from control and velocity deviations, whereas a lower $\lambda$ emphasizes those from positional deviations. \begin{remark} The formulation aims to minimize the MoN in the objective, rather than constraining them through convex constraints.
 This reasoning stems from the MoN’s upper-bounding calculations.
 Before optimization, it is difficult to establish a meaningful threshold for this measure or to determine whether a particular MoN value leads to improved linear performance. \end{remark} \begin{remark} A note of caution regarding constraints: while this formulation can handle convex constraints as in the original approach, imposing excessive constraints (e.g., path constraints) may degrade its performance.
 Constraints are prioritized over minimizing the nonlinearities in the optimizer, which may lead to increased nonlinear errors and discrepancies between the optimized solution and actual behaviors.
-Ironically, this discrepancy can potentially result in violations of the very path constraints being prioritized in the nonlinear simulation. \end{remark}
+Ironically, this discrepancy can potentially result in violations of the very path constraints being prioritized in the nonlinear simulation.
+Similarly, incorporating the additional objective term in Eq.~\eqref{eq: min NL convex problem} results in a multi-objective optimization problem, in which the optimizer no longer exclusively minimizes nonlinearity.
+Instead, it trades off between competing objectives, potentially yielding solutions that are optimal in the linear sense but perform worse in the true nonlinear system. \end{remark} \begin{remark} It is important to emphasize that this formulation modifies the linear covariance steering framework only through the introduction of a new objective function.
+Sequential techniques can be applied to update the linearization along the trajectory \cite{Naoya-Sequential-Cov-Steering, Benedikter-CovSteering}, but ultimately, both these approaches and the proposed minimum nonlinearity formulation still rely on the assumption of affine transformations of Gaussian distributions.
+The formulation in this paper seeks to improve consistency between the linearized and true nonlinear behavior of a covariance steering controller.
+However, it does not directly address the broader problem of distribution steering in nonlinear systems.
+In particular, the Gaussian assumption inevitably breaks down under nonlinear dynamics, and a minimum nonlinearity approach alone cannot overcome this fundamental limitation.
+Qi and Oguri~\cite{Qi-Stat-moment-conference, Qi-Stat-moment} proposed a similar non-Gaussian steering formulation, which overcomes this limitation.
+Nonetheless, this formulation retains the advantage of being solvable via a computationally efficient convex framework, while also accommodating measurement errors.
+As a note, this is a capability that Qi and Oguri~\cite{Qi-Stat-moment-conference, Qi-Stat-moment}'s non-Gaussian framework currently lacks. \end{remark}